 We have delivered over 500 training courses in PCB and ECAD courses throughout our careers and here at Nine Dot Connects.
-Some of these we developed; others from our prior experiences at other companies.
-As a result, we have detected trends and needs that are so obvious that they are not obvious.
+Some of these we developed others from our prior experiences at other companies.
+As a result, we have detected trends and needs so apparent that they are not obvious.

 - In particular, there is no reason to be tethered to a room full of desktop computers.
 That is why we purchased our own traveling equipment, allowing us to hold training where it is best suited for our customers.

 - Also, we have found that training is much like jamming a square peg in a round hole for many customers.
 Beyond introducing training to toolsets, finding training that meets the needs of the design team is difficult.
-Is it worth sending a group of designers to training in which only 75% of it applicable?
+Is it worth sending a group of designers to training where only 75% of it applies?
 What about topics of keen interest that are not covered?

 - On top of all of this, there is a gamble.
 Are you willing to take a schedule or cost center hit in the hopes that the training will yield fruit?
 Unfortunately, there's a cost for travel, and these costs for the schedule hit.

-Though we offer coaching and consulting services, the focus is on the specific needs of a tool or process, or project.
-Therefore, we realize that some clients may have some specific training needs that just aren't going to get adequately addressed even with our various course offerings.
-This is especially true when it comes to tool flow, cabling, libraries, and process flow.
+Though we offer coaching and consulting services, the focus is on the specific needs of a tool, process, or project.
+Therefore, we realize that some clients may have some specific training needs that just aren't going to get adequately addressed, even with our various course offerings.
+This is especially true regarding tool flow, cabling, libraries, and process flow.

-This is exactly why we offer customized private training customized to meet your organization's needs.
+This is precisely why we offer customized private training customized to meet your organization's needs.